-The times when I’ve relayed my Camino experiences to people many have asked about the accommodations – particularly what options are there.
+You’ve decided on your route.
+Now let’s look at the types of accommodations.
+The times when I’ve relayed my Camino experiences to people many have asked about them – particularly what options are there.
 So let’s take a look.

 ALBERGUES (HOSTELS) – “Albergue” is Spanish for hostel.
 While walking my Camino it was these Camino-specific albergues that I spent most of my nights.
 The albergues can be municipally run, privately run, or by a church or group.
 You pay for a bed that is set up in a dormitory-style that may number from 6 to a room to over 100.
 Toilets and showers are shared in this environment, usually women and men having their own.
 Most have laundry facilities (for a fee) and an area for hand washing and line drying of clothes.
 Often times kitchen facilities are available for pilgrims to use, though they would need to buy their own food to cook.
 Sometimes there is a “free” section of foods that people have left for others to use, commonly made up of spices, dried pastas and rice, canned goods, and even vegetables or fruit at times.
 In other cases there is a restaurant on sight and pilgrims can order from the menu that usually consists of a set Pilgrim’s Menu.
 Or there is both a kitchen and restaurant/cafe.